dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 do this by adding a period after the disaggregate category combination id followed by the ID of the attribute category option combination.

-You will see that the description at the bottom now shows "Results" as it has recognized this ID in your formula.
+You will see that the description at the bottom now shows "Donor 1" as it has recognized this ID in your formula.

 Save the numerator.